-The airport is 3:00AM – 11:00PM (Terminal 1) • 4:00AM – 11:00PM (Terminal 2).
+The airport is 3:00AM – 11:00PM (Terminal 1) • 4:00AM – 11:00PM (Terminal 2 and 3).
 If you have a valid ticket for a flight the next morning the airport staff may direct you to a seated area near the train station at the international terminal.

-The following car rental agencies operate onsite in the Arrivals level of both terminals: Avis, Budget, Europcar, Hertz, Redspot and Thrifty.
+The following car rental agencies operate onsite in the Arrivals level of both terminals: Avis • Budget • Enterprise • Europcar • Hertz • Thrifty.

-Terminals 2 and 3 are within walking distance of each other, but transportation is necessary to transfer between Terminals 1 and 2 or 3.
-There are a few different ways to travel between the terminals: T-Bus – Taxi – Airport Link – Qantas Seamless Transfer – Virgin Australia Seamless Transfer.
+Terminals 2 and 3 are within walking distance of each other, but transportation is necessary to transfer between Terminals 1 and 2/3.
+There are a few different ways to travel between the terminals: T-Bus, Airline Transfers, taxi or train.
 For more information, visit the Sydney Airport website.

 By law, limousines are not allowed to pick up passengers from the airport without a pre-arrangement.
-Passengers who have not pre-booked a limousine prior to arrival at the airport can hire a limousine at the Royale Limousines desk in Terminal 1 Arrivals.
+Passengers who have not pre-booked a limousine prior to arrival can hire a limousine at the Royale Limousines desk in Terminal 1 Arrivals.

-Redy2Go provides door-to-door shared ride or exclusive ride service between the airport and the Sydney metropolitan area.
-Services can be pre-booked on the Redy2Go website or requested at any Sydney Airport Travel Desk located in the Arrivals areas of Terminals 1 or 2.
+Redy2Go and Mozio provide door-to-door shared ride or exclusive ride service between the airport and the Sydney metropolitan area.
+Services can be pre-booked on the respective websites or requested at any Sydney Airport Travel Desk located in the Arrivals areas of Terminals 1 or 2.